rmsrosa/nbbinder/README.md

 ./nbbinder.py config_nb_alice.yml
 ```

-In the `tests` directory, the configuration file is actually not in the same folder as the collection, but two folders up.
-That is way the argument `path_to_notes: nb_builds/nb_alice` is given in the configuration file.
+In the `tests` directory, the configuration file is actually not in the same folder as the script.
+The collection is two folders down.
+That is why the argument `path_to_notes: nb_builds/nb_alice` is given in the configuration file.

 ### Result